Home breadcrumb back arrow Back to All Blog

 Rate cases are one pressure.
 Franchise agreements are another.

-A franchise agreement is the contract between a municipality and the utility that grants the utility the exclusive right to serve customers in that jurisdiction.
-It governs access to public rights-of-way, franchise fee payments, service standards, and sometimes clean energy commitments.
+A franchise agreement is the contract between a city and a utility, giving the utility the exclusive right to serve customers in that area.
+It covers access to public rights-of-way, franchise fee payments, service standards, and sometimes clean energy commitments.

 When a franchise expires, the city has negotiating power.
 Portland’s electric franchise expires in 2027.
 St. Paul’s expired in 2026.
 Las Vegas in 2025.